 Federal and State of Missouri Tax Exemption.
-The interest on the Bonds (including any original issue discount properly allocable to an owner thereof) is excludable from gross income for federal income tax purposes and is exempt from income taxation by the State of Missouri.
+The interest on the Bonds is excludable from gross income for federal income tax purposes and is exempt from income taxation by the State of Missouri.

 Alternative Minimum Tax.
 The interest on the Bonds is not an item of tax preference for purposes of computing the federal alternative minimum tax.